The Ultimate Trinidad Itinerary for an Awesome Two Weeks!

 Not interested in spending hours in the car?
 No problem!
 You now have time to either add in one of the hikes you haven’t done yet, get adventurous in Chaguaramas (military museum, golf, explore jungle trails on bike or foot, ziplining…) or another beach day.

 Head DDI (Down De Islands) on a boat tour and explore Gasparee Caves.
-You will need to pre-book this through a tour company or Chaguaramas Development Agency.

 If boats or caves aren’t your thing, stay on dry land for a round of golf.
-Chaguaramas Golf Course is a cheap, basic nine hole public course in a beautiful setting.
+Chaguaramas Golf Course is a cheap, basic nine-hole public course in a beautiful setting.
 Alternatively, you could book a visitor tee-time at St. Andrew’s Golf Course in Maraval.
 This will cost you more but it is a beautiful championship course although golfing as a non-member can be tricky.
 Call ahead to make sure you will be allowed on the course.

-If your group has golfers and non-golfers, consider mixing Chaguaramas Golf Course with a hike to Edith Falls or Covigne River and meeting for a cold drink at the golf course’s club house after.
+If your group has golfers and non-golfers, consider mixing Chaguaramas Golf Course with a hike to Edith Falls or Covigne River and meeting for a cold drink at the golf course’s clubhouse after.
 Their fries are a delicious and well-deserved snack also!

 Check out Las Cuevas beach today.
 It’s just 7km past Maracas but much quieter.
 It’s a long stretch of golden sand with wider areas for ball play and caves to provide some shade.

-With Tobago just a a 15 minute flight away you have plenty of time to include a quick trip to this sister isle into your Trinidad itinerary.
+With Tobago just a 15-minute flight away you have plenty of time to include a quick trip to this sister isle into your Trinidad itinerary.
 Get an early flight to maximize your time and you can have your toes in the sand long before noon.
 Check out our post of Top Experiences in Tobago for things to do while there.
 We managed to fly over in the morning and be on time for the afternoon glass bottom boat tour to the Nylon Pool.

 You have a full day in Tobago – beaches, hiking, waterfalls, watersports, the options are endless.
 Check out our post on Top Experiences in Tobago to help you choose.
 If you can time your trip to Tobago to include a Sunday be sure to visit Sunday School in Buccoo Village.